rpcpool/yellowstone-shield/cli/README.md

 ## Usage

-The CLI provides several commands to interact with the shield policies and validators.
+The CLI provides several commands to interact with the shield policies and identities.
 Below are the available commands and their options:

 ### General Options